Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System

 The parameter vector $\theta_n \in \mathbb{R}^p$ corresponds to the coefficients of the linear combination.
-Polynomial ansatz functions, Fourier basis functions or radial basis functions (RBF) are examples of function classes used for the linear function approximation $\overline{V}_n$.
+Polynomial ansatz functions, Fourier basis functions or radial basis functions (RBF) are examples of function classes that are used for the linear function approximation $\overline{V}_n$.

-\item Feedforward neural networks (FNN) are a prominent choice for nonlinear function approximators \cite{ELFWING20183,DeVore_Hanin_Petrova_2021}.
-Essentially they consist of affine-linear maps and nonlinear activation functions.
-Let $d_0 = \mathbb{R}^d$ and $d_L \in \mathbb{R}$ denote the input and output dimension of the FNN, then $\overline{V}_n(x,\theta_n)$ is respresented by the recursion
+\myparagraph{Feedforward Neural Networks} Feedforward neural networks (FNN) are simple artificial neural networks and are a popular choice for nonlinear function approximators \cite{DeVore_Hanin_Petrova_2021,ELFWING20183}.
+Essentially, they consist of affine-linear maps and nonlinear activation functions.
+Let $d_0 = \mathbb{R}^d$ and $d_L \in \mathbb{R}$ denote the input and output dimension of the FNN, then $\overline{V}_n(x,\theta_n)$ is represented by the recursion